cbalbin-bio/Epitopedia/README.md

 The mmcif directory should point to the sharded PDB directory in mmCIF format as downloaded above.

-NOTE: you may need to unzip the mmCIF directory
+NOTE: you may need to unzip the mmCIF directory:
 ```shell
 gunzip -r mmCIF
 ```